martencassel/terraform-ee/README.md

 ```
 # Features

-* Installs a license file in the files folder.
 * Can provision and join ucp managers, windows ucp workers and linux ucp workers.
 * Can provision one DTR instance.
 * After cluster setup (on macos) the self-signed CA Root ceritificate is installed to the local keychain.
+* Installs a license file in the files folder.
+* Uses bash, powershell, EE API and the EE CLI and AWS.

 # Issues
 * DTR HA.
 Currently cannot join multiple DTR replicas automatically.